Prevention of Separation Anxiety in Puppies: How and When to Introduce and Build on Alone Time

 Step 4: Gradually Increase Alone Time Duration

 As your puppy becomes more comfortable being alone, gradually increase the duration of their alone time, and when I say gradually, I mean GRADUALLY – think seconds, not minutes.
-Step outside and come back, walk down to the endo of your drive, come back, go and get something out of the car – come back.
+Step outside and come back, walk down to the end of your drive, come back, go and get something out of the car – come back.
 This way your puppy also gets used to the departure cues (grabbing keys, putting shoes on, without being overwhelmed).

 Step 5: Get all the help you can!